diegoframos81/Challenger-One---COMPASS/README.md

 # Challenge_One Compass

-# Blog page
+# Post page

-This is a simple blog page design developed using HTML, CSS, JavaScript and TypeScript.
+This is a simple post page design developed using HTML, CSS, JavaScript and TypeScript.

 ## Functionalities